What is project management?

-Often abbreviated as PM, project management requires the application of those principles and procedures as well as tools and technologies to ensure that a project can be completed in a way that meets all articulated outcomes, from spending limits to end-goal objectives.
+Project management applies these best practices to ensure that a project is completed in a way that meets all articulated outcomes, from spending limits to end-goal objectives.

 A project is an undertaking with specific start and end parameters designed to produce a defined outcome, such as implementing a new computer system.
-A project is a temporary endeavor, and as such is different from ongoing processes, such as a governance program or an asset management program.
+Moreover, it is a temporary endeavor and, as such, is different from ongoing processes, such as a governance program or an asset management program.

-People have been managing projects throughout history, although it wasn't until the mid-20th century that the art and science of shepherding a project from beginning to end became a formal management discipline.
+Of course, projects have existed throughout history, and people have been managing projects for millennia.
+However, it wasn't until the mid-20th century that the art and science of shepherding a project from beginning to end became a formal management discipline.

 Several key events in the second half of the 20th century helped formalize project management.
-The International Management Systems Association, a federation of dozens of existing PM associations from around the world and later renamed the International Project Management Association, was founded in 1965 to promote project management as a profession.
+The International Management Systems Association, a federation of dozens of existing PM associations from around the world -- later renamed the International Project Management Association -- was founded in 1965 to promote project management as a profession.

-Various project management frameworks arose in conjunction with the establishment of these organizations during the 20th century.
-In addition to the traditional waterfall approach, which breaks projects into sequential steps, the late 20th century also saw the establishment of the agile project management approach, Scrum and Projects in Controlled Environments, or PRINCE.
-Those three approaches were established in the 1980s, with the PRINCE2 method appearing in the mid-1990s.
+Various project management frameworks arose in conjunction with the establishment of these professional organizations.
+In addition to the traditional waterfall approach, which breaks projects into sequential steps, the late 20th century also saw the establishment of the agile project management and Critical Chain Project Management.

 Elements of project management